Efficiently solving the harmonic model predictive control formulation

-In this section we solve the problem from the case study of the original HMPC article \cite{Krupa_TAC_2020} using the results obtained in the previous sections as well as with the SCS solver \cite{ODonoghue_SCS_21}.
+In this section we solve the problem from the case study of the original HMPC article \cite{Krupa_TAC_2022} using the results obtained in the previous sections as well as with the SCS solver \cite{ODonoghue_SCS_21}.
 We also apply state-of-the-art solvers for the MPC for tracking (MPCT) formulation \cite{Ferramosca_A_2009} and for the standard MPC formulation with a terminal equality constraint (equMPC) described in \cite[Eq.
-(9)]{Krupa_TCST_20}, which are the MPC formulations used to highlight the benefits of HMPC in \cite{Krupa_TAC_2020} and \cite{Krupa_CDC_19}.
+(9)]{Krupa_TCST_20}, which are the MPC formulations used to highlight the benefits of HMPC in \cite{Krupa_TAC_2022} and \cite{Krupa_CDC_19}.

-The system under consideration, described in detail in \cite[\S V.A]{Krupa_TAC_2020}, is a ball and plate system where the control objective is to steer the position of the ball to a given point by acting on the tilt of the plate through two motors on its main axes whose acceleration we can manipulate.
+The system under consideration, described in detail in \cite[\S V.A]{Krupa_TAC_2022}, is a ball and plate system where the control objective is to steer the position of the ball to a given point by acting on the tilt of the plate through two motors on its main axes whose acceleration we can manipulate.

-We maintain the same parameters, constraints and setup from \cite[\S V]{Krupa_TAC_2020}, including the prediction horizon $N = 5$ for the HMPC formulation, with two exceptions.
+We maintain the same parameters, constraints and setup from \cite[\S V]{Krupa_TAC_2022}, including the prediction horizon $N = 5$ and base frequency $w = 0.3254$ (which is selected according to the criteria presented in \cite[\S VI]{Krupa_TAC_2022}) for the HMPC formulation, with two exceptions.
 First, to improve the numerical conditioning of the resulting optimization problems, we scale the states corresponding to the position of the ball on each axis by a factor of $0.1$.
-Second, due to the previous change, we reduced $T_h$ and $S_h$ by a factor of $10$ to maintain nearly indistinguishable closed-loop trajectories from the ones presented in \cite[\S V]{Krupa_TAC_2020}.
+Second, due to the previous change, we reduced $T_h$ and $S_h$ by a factor of $10$ to maintain nearly indistinguishable closed-loop trajectories from the ones presented in \cite[\S V]{Krupa_TAC_2022}.
 This resulted in an improvement on the number of iterations of the solvers by up to two orders of magnitude while maintaining the original results.

 { }